AI Use Cases/Software

 GTM capacity gains require Salesforce data to be structured correctly

-Recovering 8-12 hours per rep per week from manual resource coordination depends on Salesforce pipeline stage data being consistently maintained by the GTM team.
+The GTM hours you get back from eliminating manual resource coordination depend on Salesforce pipeline stage data being consistently maintained by the GTM team.
 If reps are not logging activity or updating stages accurately, the model cannot distinguish capacity constraints from pipeline hygiene problems.
 GTM adoption of CRM hygiene standards is a prerequisite, not a side effect, of this deployment.

 Frequently Asked Questions